v3ss0n/copier-litestar-pg-redis-docker/README.md

 Example backend stack using Starlite and postgres db

 To run from root:
-`poetry run uvicorn app.main:app --port 8000 --reload --app-dir backend`
+`poetry run uvicorn app.main:app --port 8000 --reload`